-| Straight forward instructions mean you can pick up your needles and start knitting.
+: Complete and coherent instructions.
+Just pick up your needles and start knitting.

-“…The Shawl Geometry Books, a great compendium of all the basic shawl shapes and how to knit them.
+“…The Shawl Geometry Books [are] a great compendium of all the basic shawl shapes and how to knit them.
 If you’ve ever wanted to try your hand at design, her books are a fantastic resource.
-She covers everything from basic to complex shawl shapes, and a whole lot of mathematical concepts for people who want to really want to get into it.” –Ana of Toil & Trouble Yarns
+She covers everything from basic to complex shawl shapes, and a whole lot of mathematical concepts for people who want to really want to get into it.”

 “Printing it out now.
 I am a mathy sort of person, but have spatial relation issues.
 I’m looking forward to trying my hand at knitting a shawl of my own design.”

-You can, pick up your needles and start knitting, or combine this book with your favorite stitch dictionary and start designing.
+Each shape is presented clearly and concisely.
+You can pick up your needles and start knitting, or combine this book with your favorite stitch dictionary and start designing.

-| a 93 page PDF with full instructions
+| a 92 page PDF with full instructions

 | for 28 shawl shapes

-| and easy to understand instructions for every shape
+| and easy to understand instructions for all the shapes

-| (including instructions for working each shape top down and bottom up)
+| (including instructions for working each shape from the top down and bottom up)

+Shawl Geometry Book Two lays out knitting recipes for tons of intermediate shawl shapes, some that we known and love, plus some shapes that are a little more uncommon.
 This book contains 45 shawl shapes, with 89 knitting recipes, all laid out in clear, straight to the point knitting instructions, so that you can cast on right away.

-| a 160 page PDF with complete instructions
+| a 159 page PDF with full instructions

 | for 45 shawl shapes